-At Large: Tom Toles is a Pulitzer Prize winning political cartoonist.
-A Hamburg native, he drew for The Buffalo Courier-Express from 1973-82 and Buffalo News the following 20 years, winning the Pulitzer in 1990, before joining The Washington Post in 2002.
-His cartoons appear in more than 200 newspapers.
-Toles is the recipient of the Herblock Award, the National Headliners Award, the Overseas Press Club’s Thomas Nast Award, the John Fischetti Award and the H.L Mencken Free Press Award.
+Tom Toles is a Pulitzer Prize winning political cartoonist.
+A Hamburg native, he drew for The Buffalo Courier-Express from 1973-82 and The Buffalo News the following 20 years, winning the Pulitzer in 1990, before joining The Washington Post in 2002.
+He retired in November 2020.
+His cartoons appeared in more than 200 newspapers.
+In 2016 he published The Madhouse Effect, a book co-authored with scientist Michael Mann, about climate change.
+Toles has also authored and illustrated a children’s book, My School Is Worse Than Yours.
+He is the recipient of the Herblock Award, the National Headliners Award, the Overseas Press Club’s Thomas Nast Award, the John Fischetti Award and the H.L Mencken Free Press Award.
 He also has been honored as Cartoonist of the Year by Editor & Publisher magazine, The National Cartoonists Society and The Week magazine.
-Toles, a 1973 graduate of the University at Buffalo, maintains a second home in the Buffalo area.
+Toles, a 1973 graduate of the University at Buffalo, maintains a second home in Hamburg.

-At Large: Jim Heaney is editor and executive director of Investigative Post.
-He was an investigative reporter with The Buffalo News for 25 years whose work focused on urban issues, including housing and education; economic development; and local and state government.
-He also served as the paper’s computer assisted reporting editor.
-Heaney has won more than 20 journalism honors and was a finalist for the 1993 Pulitzer Prize for investigative reporting.
-Prior to The News, Heaney worked as a reporter and editor with The Orlando Sentinel, and founded a weekly newspaper that served the Kensington-Bailey neighborhood of Buffalo.
-He is a graduate of Medaille College, where he majored in communications.
+Ex-officio: Jim Heaney is the founder, editor and executive director of Investigative Post.
+He was an investigative reporter with The Buffalo News for 25 years.
+Heaney has won more than 25 journalism honors and was a finalist for the 1993 Pulitzer Prize for investigative reporting; more recently, he was a 2016 winner of an Edward R. Murrow Award and the 2019 Nellie Bly Award for Investigative Reporting.
+Prior to The News, Heaney worked as a reporter and editor with The Orlando Sentinel and founded a weekly newspaper that served the Kensington-Bailey neighborhood of Buffalo.
+He is a graduate of Medaille College, where he earned a degree in communications.